 Shopping for a used car is like going on a bit of a treasure hunt.
 You are never quite sure what you will get.
 Sure, there are amazing deals out there, and with the emergence of the internet as a car shopping tool, you have so many more options, which has its pros and cons.
 But one of those pros is that you can find a good deal on a car that meets your needs and budgets.

 Set Your Budget

 There are two main approaches to buying a car.
 You can either take out a loan or pay with cash.
-If you are paying with cash, budgeting is straightforward.
-But do not spend all your savings.
+If you are paying with cash, budgeting is straightforward, just don’t forget to account for any additional add-ons like a Peragon pickup cover if you’re wanting to buy a truck.
+It’s also important that you do not spend all your savings.
 Remember to set aside money for registration insurance – and possible future repairs.